MSSNY LEADERSHIP

 Originally from New Jersey, Dr. Huang received his Doctor of Medicine degree from the Rutgers University New Jersey Medical School.
 He completed both his internship in medicine and residency in PM&R at Harvard Medical School.

-A long-standing active member of MSSNY, Dr. Huang previously has served as the Commissioner of Socio-Medical Economics, 5th District Councilor, and 5th District President.
+A long-standing active member of MSSNY, Dr. Huang previously served as the Commissioner of Socio-Medical Economics, 5th District Councilor, and 5th District President.

 Dr. Huang is a New York Delegate to the American Medical Association and an active member of the Medical Society of Jefferson County, for which he has previously served as President.